ashah2012/ashah2012.github.io/_posts/2018-08-13-apache-kafka-producer-api.markdown

 </dependency>
 ```

 Kafka clients include all the jars for Producer and Consumer.
-Same maven dependency can be used while writing Consumer clients using Consumer clients.
+Same maven dependency can be used while writing Consumer clients using Consumer API.

 ## Configurations